Read one patient’s story about her DC Liposuction journey:

 Post procedure thought: This was good advice as I definitely wasn’t up to going to the office the day after.

 Nearly none.
 I took the afternoon and the following day off work.
-They’ll tell you roughly how long the procedure will take, so I had someone waiting to pick me up (if you want to take certain medications before, you need a ride.
-I got a ride.)
+They’ll tell you roughly how long the procedure will take, so I had someone waiting to pick me up.

 It’s an in-office procedure without anesthesia, so you can eat/drink/do all your normal daily tasks.